FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 On the propagate dialog, the selected data will be retrieved, displaying the absolute value which can be applied when validating on <code>Propagate absolute values</code> and the trim value which will be added to each snapshot value when validating with <code>Propagate trim values</code>.

-> For example, if my Accordeon has an azimuth value of 50.0, it will become 13.475 propagating with absolute value, and 50.22 propagating with trim value.
+> For example, if my Accordion has an azimuth value of 50.0, it will become 13.475 propagating with absolute value, and 50.22 propagating with trim value.

 On the left panel, the snapshot list is displayed in order to choose the snapshot for which the propagation will be applied.